daviddalpiaz/bsl/nonparametric-regression.md

 </tbody>
 </table>

 The table above summarizes the results of the three potential splits.
-We see that (of the splits considered, which are not exhaustive) the split based on a cutoff of $x = -0.50$ creates the best partitioning of the space.
+We see that (of the splits considered, which are not exhaustive^[To exhaust all possible splits of a variable, we would need to consider the midpoint between each of the order statistics of the variable.
+To exhaust all possible splits, we would need to do this for each of the feature variables.]) the split based on a cutoff of $x = -0.50$ creates the best partitioning of the space.

 Now let's consider building a full tree.